 You should review the terms and conditions of the policy and ensure that they are sufficient to cover your belongings.
 If they are not then you are encouraged to arrange your own further cover.
 Any claims for loss or damage of your property should be dealt with by contacting the insurance company direct.

-In addition, the following Statement of Insurance informs you about different insurance considerations as a student:
+In addition the Domestic Bursar informs you about different insurance considerations as a student at the point of renewal each year.